matzar/time-to-seconds/README.md

 // => throws TypeError - 'time-to-seconds: invalid function argument - please check if argument format is time string; see README for more information on time string formatting.'

 timeToSeconds("2:2:2:2");
-// => throws TypeError - 'time-to-seconds: too many semicolons - please check if argument format is time string; see README for more information on time string formatting.'
+// => throws TypeError - 'time-to-seconds: too many colons - please check if argument format is time string; see README for more information on time string formatting.'
 ```

 ## Decimal Numbers